The 7 Most Crucial Ecommerce Metrics You Should Be Tracking Right Now

 Similar to website traffic, the idea is to get as many people on your email list, even if they don’t necessarily purchase your products right away.

-But unlike ordinary website/page visitors, people who sign up to your newsletter care enough about your brand to get updates on your products and services.
+But, unlike ordinary website/page visitors, people who sign up for your newsletter care enough about your brand to get updates on your products and services.
 This means they are also more likely to become paying customers in the near future.

 One way to get people to subscribe to your emails is to offer something of value in exchange for your audience’s email addresses and contact information.